 As a parent or other caregiver, you can do a lot to help your child reach and maintain a healthy weight.
-Healthy eating and physical activity habits are important for your child's well-being.
-You can take an active role to help your child—and your whole family—learn healthy habits that last a lifetime.
+Staying active and consuming healthy foods and beverages are important for your child's well-being.
+You can take an active role in helping your child—and your whole family—learn habits that may improve health.

 How can I tell if my child is overweight?

-Telling whether a child is overweight isn't always easy.
-Children grow at different rates at different times.
-Also, the amount of body fat changes with age and differs between girls and boys.
+Being able to tell whether a child is overweight is not always easy.
+Children grow at different rates and at different times.
+Also, the amount of a child’s body fat changes with age and differs between girls and boys.

 - healthy weight: 5th to 84th percentile